Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Introduction

-Differential privacy (DP) is essential for protecting sensitive data in machine learning.
-The Banded Matrix Factorization mechanism (\bandmf) \cite{choquette2024amplified} offers a compelling DP solution, outperforming both \dpsgd \cite{abadi2016deep} and \dpmf \cite{denison2022private,choquette2022multi} by strategically balancing privacy amplification with noise correlation.
-However, \bandmf's scalability has hindered its wider use.
-Existing \bandmf implementations face computational bottlenecks stemming from an expensive optimization problem linked to the $n \times n$ strategy matrix $\bfC$ (where $n$ is the number of training iterations), requiring $ O(n^3)$ time and $O(n^2)$ memory to evaluate the expected error, limiting its use to approximately $10^4$ training iterations.
-Additionally, during training, \bandmf incurs an $O(b \cdot d)$ memory overhead (where $b$ is the number of bands in $\bfC$, and $d$ is model dimensionality), which is $b\times$ more than \dpsgd but $\nicefrac{n}{b} \times$ less than \dpmf.
-In this work, we develop techniques to enhance \bandmf's scalability:
+There are many variants of the DP-FTRL algorithm that primarily differ in how they generate correlated noise \citep{kairouz2021practical,denisov2022improved,choquette2022multi,choquette2024amplified,mcmahan2024efficient,henzinger2022constant,henzinger2023almost,kalinin2024banded,choquette2023correlated}.
+The best variants of the DP-FTRL mechanism utilize numerical optimization to find the best noise correlation strategy, and are usually referred to as matrix factorization mechanisms (\dpmffamily).
+The space of \dpmffamily mechanisms is rapidly evolving, with recent work focusing intensely on improving the constant factors \citep{denisov2022improved,choquette2022multi,choquette2024amplified}.
+The variant with the best constant factors in this space is the Banded Matrix Factorization mechanism (\bandmf), which utilizes banded correlation matrices and enjoys the benefits of both privacy amplification and noise correlation.
+By setting the number of bands to one, \bandmf reduces to \dpsgd, and by setting the number of bands equal to the number of training iterations, \bandmf reduces to un-amplified variants of \dpmffamily.
+By optimally choosing the number of bands, \bandmf enjoys significantly better constant factors than both \dpsgd and other \dpmffamily-style mechanisms in many settings.

-\begin{itemize}[leftmargin=*] \item \textbf{Efficient Optimization}: We exploit efficient inverse-matrix-vector products with banded matrices to reduce the per-iteration complexity of strategy optimization to $O(n^2 \cdot b)$ time and $O(n \cdot b)$ space.
-This innovation allows scaling \bandmf to approximately $10^5$ training iterations.
-Our method extends to any parameterized matrix class supporting such efficient computations.
+Despite its advantages, severe scalability limitations of \bandmf (and other \dpmffamily-style mechanisms more broadly) has hindered its wider use, and prevented it from scaling effectively to large-scale training regimes where typical models have billions of parameters and are trained for tens to hundreds of thousands of iterations.
+Existing \bandmf implementations face computational bottlenecks stemming from two places: (1) an expensive optimization problem linked to the $n \times n$ \emph{strategy} matrix $\bfC$ (where $n$ is the number of training iterations), requiring $ O(n^3)$ time and $O(n^2)$ memory to evaluate the expected error, limiting its use to approximately $10^4$ training iterations.
+(2) During training, \bandmf incurs an $O(b \cdot d)$ memory overhead (where $b$ is the number of bands in $\bfC$, and $d$ is model dimensionality), which is $b\times$ more than \dpsgd but $\nicefrac{n}{b} \times$ less than \dpmf.
+In this work, we develop techniques to overcome \bandmf's scalability limitations, without sacrificing on the constant factors that make it an appealing mechanism: